 Although I never sought assistance from the Purple One, we had a very brief encounter in 1990 when I was cast as an extra in his movie “Graffiti Bridge.”
-Initially I wore sunglasses on the set until Prince approached me and asked to see me without them.
+Initially I wore sunglasses on the set until Prince approached me in between takes and asked me to take them off.
 After I removed my sunglasses, Prince said, “You look better without them.”

 There were other memorable encounters I had with individuals associated with Prince.
 The previous year I worked at a music store selling keyboards and other pieces of sound equipment.
 One day a pastor and his wife stopped in to buy a synthesizer.
 They mentioned Prince’s former bodyguard "Big Chick” Huntsberry attended their church and offered to introduce me to him.

 The following Sunday I drove out to this church but Big Chick couldn’t be there.
 That night the church hosted a Peters Brothers seminar, which exposed the evils of secular rock music.
 Although I agreed with some of the things they said, I walked out near the end of the seminar.
 I was disturbed with the Peters Brothers quoting portions of song lyrics to where I thought they were taken out of context (years later I learned that was done to avoid lawsuits from record companies).